Sammi Cheng: Early life

 Sammi Cheng was previously named Twinnie Cheng.
 Contrary to popular belief, "Twiny" is not her birth name.
 The name came about when Sammi was still in school and her English Language teacher wanted everyone in class to have an English name.
 When Sammi turned to her sister for help, her sister came up with the name "Twiny".
 The name was later changed to "Sammi" as "Sammi" sounds a little like "Sau Man".
 Cheng received her education at SKH St. Peter's Primary School and Tang Shiu Kin Victoria Government Secondary School.

 She has three sisters and one brother.
 Two of her sisters are twins.

 Career

 Music

-Sammi Cheng entered the entertainment industry at the age of 16 through the New Talent Singing Awards in 1988.
+Cheng entered the entertainment industry at the age of 16 through the New Talent Singing Awards in 1988.
 Although she came in third in the competition, the sponsoring record company Capital Artists saw her potential and offered her a recording contract.
 Cheng at the time was still in school, and had to balance her studies with her rising singing career.
 In December 1988, Sammi Cheng and David Lui recorded two songs—"Cherish This Moment" (珍惜這一刻) and "Chrysanthemum Tears" (菊花淚)—for the television drama series Deadly Secret.Sammi released 3 full-length studio albums prior to leaving school: "Sammi", "Holiday" and "Never Too Late".
 One of her first major awards was the 1990 RTHK Top 10 Gold Songs Awards, where she was recognized as a best new prospect.